seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Affairs of Antony; there did persuade
 Great Herod to incline himself to Caesar,
 And leave his master Antony: for this pains
-Caesar hath hang’d him.
+Caesar hath hang'd him.
 Canidius and the rest
 That fell away have entertainment, but
 No honourable trust.
 I have done ill;
 Of which I do accuse myself so sorely,
 That I will joy no more.

-*Enter a Soldier of CAESAR ’s*
+*Enter a Soldier of CAESAR 's*

 **Soldier**
 Enobarbus, Antony